CA-MA-VCM/VCMsCabinet/content/Dangers/Bushman.md

 *Bushman stalking in the top left.*

 > [!danger] WARNING
 > Bushman is known to hunt anyone down who investigates him.
-Investigating Bushman is therefore ==strictly off-limits==.
+Investigating Bushman is therefore ==at your own risk==.
 Any info you may find below has been gathered over time from his appearances.
 If you are marked by him, we cannot help you!

 Bushman is a man seemingly protecting, or even "serving" the forest.
 He is known to attack anyone who harms it or the animals that reside within.
 Allied with [[Branchwalkers/index|Branchwalkers]], often seen working together.